Unique Collections of Airline Memorabilia

 Like most flight attendants, I love everything about airlines — from the smell of a sparkling clean cabin to the ding of the seatbelt sign.
 I am not, however, a collector of airline memorabilia.
 Aside from one (okay two) barf bags in my purse, I leave the hoarding of airline collectibles to the professionals.
 Like these guys…

 Cliff Muskiet loves to get his hands on (hopefully not up) our skirts.
-The purser with KLM has over 1100 air stewardess uniforms from both current and defunct carriers documented on his site Uniform Freak.
+The purser with KLM has over 1100 air stewardess uniforms from both current and defunct carriers documented on his important site Uniform Freak.
 He’s been featured in several high-profile online publications with his simply beautiful collection.

 Perry A. Sloan with Delta has an extensive collection of vintage timetables from airlines around the world on his website Air Times.